MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/create-desktop.md

 -   Applications with a Web view such as Electron applications.

--   Office 2016 and earlier.
+-   Microsoft Office 2016 and earlier.

+-   Microsoft Office online.

 ### Unsupported configurations